machal/cssmine-content/flexbox-reference.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-But remember that you cannot use `order` on other elements of the page except
+But remember that you can't use `order` on other elements of the page except
 direct children of the flex container.

 ### Aligning Flex Items